 little brother A. Now in the new house there are enough rooms for him to have

 his own.
 But last night his loneliness came out and he missed not having someone

 there with him.
 We talked, snuggled, and I rubbed his back and we decided maybe

-we could do sleepovers where they boys could go sleep downstairs in the
+we could do sleepovers where the boys could go sleep downstairs in the

-he wanted to go back into the room with A but now the little sister K is in the
+he wanted to go back into the room with A but now that little sister K is in the

 room with A and makes it too small to add another bed.